 Envisioning West Reno’s Transformation

-Reno needs a vision for west downtown
+Reno needs a vision for the west downtown.

 Reno has a long and tumultuous history with mega-projects promising to redefine downtown, filled with ambitious visions from charismatic developers.
 Unfortunately, these grandiose ventures rarely fulfill their lofty promises, often leaving taxpayers burdened and the cityscape dotted with unfinished dreams.
 The Neon District, the latest in a long line of these projects, is no different.

 Who could forget the Reno Expo Center?
-Proposed as a colossal mall, convention center, and hotel complex at the CitiCenter bus station site, also known as Partnership Plaza, that never materialized.
+Proposed as a colossal mall, convention center, and hotel complex at the CitiCenter bus station site, also known as Partnership Plaza, which never materialized.
 The CitiCenter location has been the subject of numerous pie-in-the-sky redevelopment schemes, none of which have succeeded.

 While RED Development eventually succeeded in transforming the site of the old Park Lane Mall, that project fell far short of its original scale.
-They didn’t build all of the apartments and people complain that rents are too high.
+They didn’t build all of the apartments, and people complain that the rents are too high.
 RED serves as a reminder that initial promises often become heavily scaled-down realities, as they don’t match the economic situation.

 Office Space and Job Growth